okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/ios/gettingatoken.md

-Getting the authorization token takes two-steps.
-First, request an access token after the sign-in flow is successful.
-Then receive that token from the server.
+Getting the authorization token takes two steps.

+1. Request an access token after the sign-in flow is successful.
+1. Receive that token from the server.

 The access token is represented by a `Token` object from the `AuthFoundation` library that is a dependency for the Swift IDX SDK.
-You can store the token securely in the Keychain using Credential, another class from the `AuthFoundation` library.
+You can store the token securely in the keychain using `Credential`, another class from the `AuthFoundation` library.

 This example shows part of the implementation of the `InteractionCodeFlowDelegate` protocol functions that are called as part of getting the authorization token.